-Decent clobber needn’t make a dent to your bank balance.
+A decent clobber needn’t make a dent in your bank balance.
 River Island – the British retailer famed for affordable takes on seasonal trends – takes all the hallmarks of a sound shearling jacket, and simply makes it cheaper.
 Which, granted, means no genuine leather or shearling, but nobody will notice the difference anyway.

 What do the Spanish know about winter dressing?
 Well, as it turns out, quite a lot.
 Mango, founded in Barcelona over 30 years ago, proves an equal adversary to any northern European label, with a faux-shearling jackets that mix classic looks with trusty insulation.

 Wearing sheepskin can be traced back as far as prehistoric times, and the Iron Age (365 – 116 BC) even displays evidence of history’s first style of shearling jacket: a cape displaying smooth skin on the outside and warm, wooly fur on the inside.

 But let’s fast forward a few years…